19 Types of Moths in Texas

 This is the last on our list of types of moths in Texas.
 The Achemon Sphinx Moth (Eumorpha achemon) is a fascinating creature in Texas.

 This large, beautiful moth has a wingspan of up to six inches and is often seen flying during the daytime.
-It has a unique pattern of green.
-And brown on its wings, making it easy to identify.
+Its unique pattern of green and brown on its wings makes it easy to identify.

-The Achemon Sphinx Moth is known for its long proboscis, which it uses to feed on the nectar of flowers.
+The Achemon Sphinx Moth is known for its long proboscis, which it uses to feed on flower nectar.

-It can also be seen feeding on the sap of trees.
-This moth is not considered a pest and is actually beneficial to the environment.
+It can also be seen feeding on tree sap.
+This moth is not considered a pest and is beneficial to the environment.

-It is a pollinator, helping to transfer pollen from one plant to another.
-And ensuring the continued growth and reproduction of many species.
+It is a pollinator that helps transfer pollen from one plant to another and ensures the continued growth and reproduction of many species.

 Leave a Reply